samanthaarcher0/Compression-Security-Project/README.md

 On the implementation side, I began working on code to measure the compression ratio, compression time, and decompression time for LZ77 encoding and decoding with various attacker-inputted seed files.
 It is immediately apparent that with more characters of the “secret key” used in the seed file, the compression ratio decreases.
 I hope to gather more data and generate plots to show how this might allow an attacker to use the compression ratio to gain information about a secret key.
 My goal is to be able to guess the secret key with some accuracy by repeatedly supplying different guesses as the seed and using the compression ratio.
+See [compression_security.py](https://github.com/samanthaarcher0/Compression-Security-Project/blob/main/compression_security.py) for progress.

 The plan for the remaining weeks is to collect the above data.
 Subsequently, I hope to run a similar experiment using other encoding algorithms, such as Huffman or Arithmetic, and see if by changing a part of the source data distribution, I can affect the compression ratio.
 This will reveal differences in how compression algorithms may be more or less vulnerable to side channel leakage.